 the Image Processing Toolbox™ Hyperspectral Imaging Library.

-to visually inspect the data and supports decision making.
-You can use the
+data cube enables you to visually inspect the data and supports decision making.
+You

 colorize function to compute the Red-Green-Blue (RGB), false-color,

-and color-infrared (CIR) representation of the data cube.
+and color-infrared (CIR) representations of the data cube.

 The RGB color scheme uses the red, green, and blue spectral band responses to generate the 2-D image of the hyperspectral data cube.
-The RGB color scheme brings the natural appearance but results in significant loss of subtle information.
+The RGB color scheme brings a natural appearance, but results in a significant loss of subtle information.